Loading...

 Portion Control

-Add chia seeds or flaxseeds to your meal.
-These are high in fiber and can help moderate blood sugar levels.
+Include a high-fiber food like chia seeds or flaxseeds to increase the fiber content of your meal, which can help moderate blood sugar levels.

 Stay Hydrated